Translating content for online stores

 translationsRegister mutation to create a new translation for a translatable resource.
 When you create a translation, you need to include the translatable content's

 translatableContentDigest field.
 A unique digest is returned from the

 You can publish a locale from the Shopify admin or by using the GraphQL Admin API.
 To learn more about publishing locales with the API, refer to Managing shop locales.
 Shops are limited to 5 published locales.

 In your development store's Shopify admin, go to Settings > Store Languages.

 In the Translated Languages section, click Publish next to the Spanish locale.

 Step 6: Visit the online store to see your translation

-To view your translation, navigate to the product page on your online store.
+To view the translation, navigate to the product's page on your online store.
 Make sure you add an